Elouassi/__practice/README.md

 4.)use a combination of `git add` and `git commit` to make changes to your local repository

 5.)
-OPTIONAL: adding this to test whether I am connected to the central repository
+OPTIONAL: adding this to test whether I am connected to the central repository.

 ## **Useful Links**